Armed Forces Comptroller is a quarterly journal. Publication months are as follows:

-- Each photo must be clearly numbered, with a caption in an attached file.
+- Each photo must include a clear caption in an attached file.
 At a minimum, caption should include: Chapter name, full name (and rank if appropriate) of each individual pictured (left to right), and a detailed description of activity in photo.
 Please do not use dates in captions.

-- Events pictured must be timely — e.g., photos of Christmas events may be appropriate for the Spring issue, but not for the Summer issue.
-Please keep in mind that we work three months in advance of the mailing.
+- Events pictured must be timely—e.g., photos of Christmas events may be appropriate for the Spring issue, but not for the Summer issue.
+Please keep in mind that we work two months in advance of the mailing.
 For example, photos for the Summer issue are chosen in May.

-- Photos must be sent electronically or on a disk; they must be at least 4×6, and a 300 DPI resolution.
+- Photos must be sent electronically and must be at least 300 DPI resolution.
 Do not place images in an application (such as MS Word or PowerPoint); send only jpeg files.

 Photos should be sent to: